oslomet-arx-as-a-service/Rapport/presentation/presentation.md

     After a new deployment has been completed both the teams internal Kubernetes cluster and NAVs Nais platform deploys the new service version.

-Having a complete CI/CD setup from essentially day meant the team was continously gathering feedback on the product.
+Having a complete CI/CD setup from essentially day meant the team was continuously gathering feedback on the product.
 It meant the client could use the features implemented as they where implemented and most importantly it meant the team had real-time information on the stability of the product.

 ### Conclusion